What is a Design System and How Useful Is It?

 It serves as a foundation for creating cohesive user experiences across various platforms and products.
 Essentially, it acts as a single source of truth for design and development, ensuring a unified visual language across different pages and features.

-By streamlining workflows and promoting collaboration, Design Systems empower teams to work more efficiently and produce high-quality designs.
+By streamlining workflows and promoting collaboration, It empowers teams to work more efficiently and produce high-quality designs.
 In essence, they’re the blueprint for building successful digital experiences.

 Objectives of a Design System.